-There is an initial planting payment and an annual maintenance payment for five years.
-There are also a range of capital grants available for operations such as fencing and tree protection (see Table 4 - Capital grant operations for woodland creation).
+There is an initial planting payment and subsequent establishment operation phased payments that can either be applied for as an annual maintenance payment for five years or in two capital item instalments.
+There are also a range of capital grants available for operations such as fencing and tree protection (see Table 5 - Capital grant operations for woodland creation).